 When my hungry gang ventured to the Sandy sushi restaurant, the karaoke bar was merely an idea and not an actual activity.
 The crowd around us seemed perfectly entertained at the sushi bar or at their table with platters of sushi, bento boxes and bowls of udon.

 The restaurant was not as crowded as I had anticipated.
-After the restaurant first opened, people told me the sushi was the best in
+After the restaurant first opened, people told me the sushi was the best in the south valley and it was an excellent place to find Japanese food.

 What we encountered wasn't quite the axiom of Japanese cuisine, but rather a neighborhood spot where the sushi is decent and in a few cases, quite good and a menu with enough cooked items to appease those still squeamish around raw fish.